 - From the Northamptonshire Pathfinder Project:

 The Duke of Cornwall Community Safety Award was created in response to severe flooding in Cornwall and aims to promote better emergency preparedness.
 The award is open nationally to young people aged 5-18 predominantly within uniformed organisations but it is also starting to be rolled out in schools and youth organisations.
-From 2012-2016 over 18,000 young people have completed the award.
+From 2012-2016 over 18,000 young people completed the award.

 Play the Scottish Environment Protection Agency (SEPA) updated version of ‘The Flood Game’ and see if you can make it out of the house to safety!
-Comes with instructions for players, parents and teachers.
+The game comes with instructions for players, parents and teachers.
 Also take a look at their other fun resources including this short film about an Interactive flooding model which demonstrates, in an engaging way, how flooding can occur in an urban setting and what people can do to protect themselves from the impacts of floods.

 The ‘Susie the Childminder’ series, created by Hampshire and Isle of Wight Local Resilience Forum, includes a book aimed at young children entitled The Flood (available online with additional learning resources), which explores what happens when there is a flood at Susie’s house.

 The What if…? programme is a set of interactive games designed by the Essex Resilience Forum to help children think about what to do in emergency situations.

-Humber Local Resilience Forum has also created a children’s activity booklet ‘Let’s Get Ready For An Emergency’ with an accompanying set of Teacher Notes.
+Humber Local Resilience Forum has created a children’s activity booklet ‘Let’s Get Ready For An Emergency’ with an accompanying set of Teacher Notes.
 The activity booklet includes sections on fire and flood safety using dot-to-dot, colouring and word search activities.

-The e-Learning Prevention, Preparedness and Response (e-PPR) to Natural Disasters EU project (2014-16) involving Northumberland Fire & Rescue Service to develop an e-learning platform for children & adults about floods, wildfires, heatwaves and storms has a series of lecture materials for teachers including short 2-3 minute videos available via their e-learning platform such as What is a flood? and What should you do during a storm?
+The e-Learning Prevention, Preparedness and Response (e-PPR) to Natural Disasters EU project (2014-16) involved Northumberland Fire & Rescue Service in developing an e-learning platform for children & adults about floods, wildfires, heatwaves and storms.
+There is a series of materials for teachers including short 2-3 minute videos available via their e-learning platform such as What is a flood? and What should you do during a storm?

-See also, information and links about the Hull Children’s Flood Project, an earlier project that greatly informed our Children, Young People and Flooding project.
+- information and links about the Hull Children’s Flood Project, an earlier project that greatly informed our work on Children, Young People and Flooding.